kasey-purvor/CV-Software-Developer/README.md

 #### University of Nottingham (September 2014 - July 2018)

 - Mechanical Engineering Integrated Masters (MEng) 2:1
-- Specialisms in Glass viscometry, Heat-Transfer Thermodynamics, Polymer Engineering and Energy Efficiency for sustainability.
+- Specialisms in Glass viscometry, Heat-Transfer Thermodynamics, Polymer Engineering and Sustainable Energy Efficiency.

 ## Interests

 - Computers!
-Originally spurred on by simply having a PC too slow to play the games I was bought.
+Originally spurred on simply by having a PC too slow to play the games I had.
 I found myself learning everything I could about computer hardware.
 Obsessed with specs, I knew every hardware initialism on the market.
 Eventually after years of nagging/begging I was allowed to build my own computer from scratch for my gaming exploits.
 It was probably one of the first SLI dual GPU machines around and I still have it now, 15 years on.

 - Mountain Sports.
 I began attending Scouts from age 9 and finished at 16.
 In that time, I had the privilege of accompanying my scout troop on countless trips and expeditions domestically and internationally; to places